farrel-a/ssl-simulator/README.md

 Second, turtlebot_1 will move forward to the ball

+<p>&nbsp;</p>

-10. (9 July 2021 Update) : now using turtlebot3 urdf model to control it using ros control.
+2. **(9 July 2021 Update-2)** : now using turtlebot3 urdf model to control it using ros control.
 First, get the turtlebot3 package (we're going to put the urdf in our workspace later on) by using this command
 ```
 $ sudo apt-get install ros-noetic-dynamixel-sdk
 $ sudo apt-get install ros-noetic-turtlebot3-msgs